Department of Economics

 The University of Chicago

 I am a native of South Carolina, and grew up in the country as a farmer raising cows, turkeys, and chickens.
-I left home to study philosophy at the South Carolina Honors College, where I dedicated my time to community service on behalf of disadvantaged children and promoted education policy as president of the state student union.
+I left home to complete undergraduate degrees in mathematics and philosophy at the South Carolina Honors College, where I also dedicated my time to community service on behalf of disadvantaged children and promoted education policy as president of the state student union.
 As an undergraduate, I taught two upper-level courses on social justice and practical ethics in the Philosophy Department, University of South Carolina.
+Upon graduation, I began doctoral studies.